Shopify QR Checkout Payments in FMX

 What you seeWhat to do

-"FMX Cloud not authenticated"Open Global SettingsCloud tab and sign in
+"FMX Cloud not authenticated"Open Global SettingsCloud tab click the Logout button, and then Login back into your account to renew the session.

 Test Connection failsYour shop may not be registered yet — contact Foto Master support (Step 3)